 The CakePHP SessionComponent provides a way to persist client data between page requests.
-It acts as a wrapper for the $_SESSION as well as providing convenience methods for several $_SESSION related functions.
+It acts as a wrapper for $_SESSION as well as providing convenience methods for several $_SESSION related functions.

 Sessions can be configured in a number of ways in CakePHP.
 For more information, you should see the Session configuration documentation.